dmotz/trystero/README.md

   argument and takes an optional second argument of a peer ID to send to.
 By default it will broadcast the value to all peers in the room.
 If the sender function is called with binary data (`Blob`, `TypedArray`), it will be received on the other end as an `ArrayBuffer` of agnostic bytes.
+The sender function returns a promise that resolves when all target peers are finished receiving data.

   Example: